gsa-oes/office-of-evaluation-sciences/_connect/fellowships.md

   </h2>
   <div id="b7" class="usa-accordion__content usa-prose">
 <p>
 No, we encourage candidates that have authorization for employment or course-of-study-related work in the United States to apply.
-You can find more information on the OPM website.
+You can find more information on the <a href="https://www.opm.gov/policy-data-oversight/hiring-information/intergovernment-personnel-act/">OPM website</a>.
 The Intergovernmental Personnel Agreement (IPA), requires a state, local, or Tribal government; academic institution; or non-profit organization to finance the employee and administer their salary/stipend, benefits, and visa, and allows for the onboarding of non-residents and non-citizens.
     </p>
    </div>
 </section>